-School Committee Title Code Policy Student Records and Directory Information JRA
+School Committee Title Code Policy Student Records and Directory Information JRA office of the Superintendent.
+The following is a general overview of the provisions in the Regulations.

 The text of School Committee Policy - Code JRA - "Student Records and Directory Information" may be found on the Policy Website.
 The guidelines outlined below will be followed at the High School.